AJ340/SetADT/README.md

 # SetADT
-CSCI 235 - Creates a Set Abstract Data type
+CSCI 235 - Creates a Set Abstract Data type was adapted from preexisting BagADT provided by Hunter College (See BagAdt.zip)

 for more information see hw1.pdf
 PDF property of Hunter College